pkutaj/pkutaj.github.io/_posts/2019-12-03-VSC-diff-merge-replace.md

 ---
 layout: post
-title: VSC > Diffs, Compare & Merge
+title: Visual Studio Code > Diffs, Compare & Merge
 ---
 ## the case
 the question is, how to quickly compare two files in vscode and ideally, merge changes when needed